avanzosc/odoo-addons/product_attribute_usability/README.rst

 Product attribute usability
 ===========================

-This module adds a new report model to visualize product variant attributes and attribute values.
+This module adds tools to safely manage product variant attribute values.

-It allows users to:
+It includes:

-* View product variants and their attribute values.
+* A report model to visualize product variants and their attribute values.
-* Filter attribute information.
-* Group records by product, variant, attribute or value.
+* Filtering and grouping by product template, variant, attribute or value.
+* A mass replacement wizard to safely replace an attribute value in multiple selected product variants.

+The replacement wizard:

+* Allows users to select multiple product variants from the attribute report.
+* Replaces one attribute value with another in a controlled way.
+* Automatically enables the new attribute value in the related product templates.
+* Avoids unintended product archiving or variant duplication caused by manual attribute editing.

 Bug Tracker